rjseymour66/documentation/content/en/docs/golang/network/servers.md

 ### Handlers as methods

-Create handlers as methods on the application struct.
+Create handlers and helpers as methods on the application struct.
 This allows the handlers to access any application dependencies, like loggers:

 ```go
 // main.go